nervetattoo/jquery-autosave/readme.md

 ---

-### save.method
+### Save

     method(options, data);

 #### Methods

-The built-in callback methods for determining how to save the form field data.
+The built-in callback methods for determining how to save the input data.

 * **ajax**
   Will save the data using the [jQuery.ajax()](http://api.jquery.com/jQuery.ajax/) function.